 The continued implementation of designated hire bike parking bays supports our efforts for a more equal borough.
 By repurposing existing vehicle parking bays, we are providing dedicated parking spaces for hire bikes which will help keep pavements clear of obstructions and support hire bike operators to better enforce appropriate parking.

-In April 2025, we wrote to residents in the community with details on how to provide feedback on 66 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.
+In November2025, we wrote to residents in the community with details on how to provide feedback on 115 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.

-We have carefully considered all feedback received during the consultation and will be progressing with 61 of the proposed hire bike bays, including one amendment to a bay, under a permanent Traffic Management Order (TMO).
-Works to implement Phase Two bays will begin from mid-July 2025.
+We have carefully considered all feedback received during the consultation and will be progressing with 82 of the proposed hire bike bays, including two amendments to an existing bay, under a permanent Traffic Management Order (TMO).

-These timelines will be worked to as closely as possible but may be subject to slight change.
+These dates will be worked to as closely as possible but may be subject to slight change.

 Converting the existing car parking bays to designated hire bike parking bays will require the introduction of new markings on the road and the installation of bollards to mark the border of the bay.